Around evaluations of biset functors: Some non-vanishing groups

 In the three cases, it is easy to check that the trivial module appears at least ones in $\Res^{GL(3,2)}_{C_3}(V)$ for every simple $kGL(3,2)$-module $V$. \end{proof} As corollary, of this example, we have: \begin{coro} Let $k$ be a field.
 The family of $\NV_k$-groups is not closed under taking subgroups or taking quotients.
 Moreover, it contains non nilpotent groups. \end{coro} \begin{proof} $A_4$ is a subgroup and a quotient of $A_4\times C_2$.
 We just have to show that $A_4$ is a vanishing group for every field.
 Let $C_2\times C_2$ be the subgroup of order $4$ of $A_4$.
 It is easy to see that $\Sigma_{C_2\times C_2}(A_4) = \{ (C_2\times C_2,1)\}$.
 So if $V$ is a simple $k\Out(C_2\times C_2)$-module, by Proposition $7.1$ of \cite{bst2}, we have:

 Here $\Out(C_2\times C_2)\cong S_3$ and $N_{G}(T,S)$ is the subgroup of $S_3$ of order $3$. \begin{enumerate} \item If $\mathrm{char}(k)=0$ or $2$.
-Let $V$ be the simple $kS_3$-module of dimension $2$.
-It is easy to check that $Tr_{1}^{C_3}(V)=0$. \item If $\mathrm{char}(k)=3$, then $Tr_{1}^{C_3}(k)=0$. \end{enumerate} So in every cases, the group $G$ is a vanishing group. \end{proof} Finally, we summarise the known results over the non-vanishing groups. \begin{theo} \begin{enumerate} \item The abelian groups and, more generally, the $s$-self dual groups are non-vanishing for any field. \item There are other examples of non-vanishing groups over a field of characteristic $0$. \item The family of non-vanishing group over a field $k$ is not closed under taking subgroups or quotients. \end{enumerate} \end{theo} \begin{re} I don't know whether there are other examples of groups that are non-vanishing over any field.
+If $V$ is the simple $kS_3$-module of dimension $2$, then it is easy to check that $Tr_{1}^{C_3}(V)=0$. \item If $\mathrm{char}(k)=3$, then $Tr_{1}^{C_3}(k)=0$. \end{enumerate} So in every case, the group $G$ is a vanishing group. \end{proof} Finally, we summaries the known results for the non-vanishing groups. \begin{theo} \begin{enumerate} \item The abelian groups and, more generally, the $s$-self dual groups are non-vanishing over any field. \item There are other examples of non-vanishing groups over a field of characteristic $0$. \item The family of non-vanishing group over a field $k$ is not closed under taking subgroups or quotients. \end{enumerate} \end{theo} \begin{re} I don't know whether there are other examples of groups that are non-vanishing over any field.
 Even better, one can define the generating relation over the ring of integers.
 Then all the $s$-self-dual groups are non-vanishing over the ring $\mathbb{Z}$, and I am wondering about the existence of others. \end{re}

-\section{Around highest-weight structure.}
+\section{Around highest-weight structure}